Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU

 \subsubsection{Preconditioner-vector multiplication $\tilde{O}^{-1}v$}

-As shown in the Fig.~\ref{fig:fig3} (a), our preconditioner obtained in the procedure introduced in Sec.~\ref{sec:pcg} has a fixed banded sparsity pattern in the $\tau$ dimension, with a bandwidth $6$.
+As shown in the Fig.~\ref{fig:fig3} (a), our preconditioner obtained in the procedure introduced in section CG Method and Preconditioner has a fixed banded sparsity pattern in the $\tau$ dimension, with a bandwidth $6$.
 Here we will show how to exploit such sparsity pattern to accelerate preconditioner-vector multiplication $\tilde{O}^{-1}v$.

 A standard way to write a CUDA kernel for such banded sparse matrix-vector multiplication is illustrated in Fig.~\ref{fig:fig3} (b), exemplified here with a bandwidth of 1 \cite{ansorge2022programming, patel2024strange}.
 In this illustration, a block of threads is assigned to process the rows of the matrix, with one thread corresponding to one row of the matrix.
 In turn, in the matrix-vector multiplication of these rows requires an input of a chunk of the vector $v$ shown as the blue dots in the figure.
 Apparently, the thread block size is equal to the number of rows being processed and is equal to the vector chunk size minus the number of the so-called halo elements (the light blue dots in Fig.~\ref{fig:fig3} (b)).
 Thus, the computation is well parallelized.
 Besides, before the computation, the chunk of the vector is first copied to the shared memory.
 In this way, the neighboring elements in the vector can be simultaneously read by the neighboring threads.
 Such local caching has thus been exploited to effectively minimize the communication overhead between HBM and the on-chip SRAM, similar to the $M^\dagger M v$ kernel above.
 The time complexity of this preconditioner-vector multiplication $\tilde{O}^{-1}v$ is linear with respect to $N_\tau$ and $V_s$.